Step 1: Advertising Your Pet

 - Ask if you can contact their vet for a reference.
 If your pet is a breed that will need regular grooming, ask if you can contact a groomer they may use (or have used) for a reference.

-- Just in case the meet-and-greet turns into adoption day, take the Pet Information Sheet and two copies of a Re-Home Contract with you; also your pet’s ID, bed, favorite toys, medicine/medical records, and food.
+- On adoption day, take the Pet Information Sheet and two copies of a Re-Home Contract with you; also your pet’s ID, bed, favorite toys, medicine/medical records, and food.
+Click Read More.

-- If the applicant seems to be a good match for your pet, have the adopter fill out and sign both copies of an Re-Home Contract and leave one with him.
+- If the applicant seems to be a good match for your pet, have the adopter fill out and sign both copies of a Re-Home Contract and leave one with him.
 The contract should stipulate that if he can’t keep your pet, he will return him to you!
 Collect the re-homing fee before leaving.
+Click Read More.